imanetamouh7-bit/DBMS_08/README.md

 > **Question:** What is the difference between `down` and `down -v`?
 > When would you use each?

+docker compose down removes the containers and network.
+The volume stays.

+docker compose down -v removes the containers, network, and volume.
+The data is deleted.
 ### Step 7 – Commit

 ```bash